chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 ~~~~~~~~~~~~~~~~

 When ``inout`` is specified as the intent, the actual argument is
-copy-initialized into the formal argument, the called routine body is
+copy-initialized into the formal argument, the called function body is
 run, and then the actual argument is set to the formal argument with
 assignment.
 As a result the behavior of the ``inout`` intent is a
 combination of the ``in`` and ``out`` intents.

 ``inout`` intent formals behave the same as ``in`` formals for the
-purposes of determining candidate routine and choosing the best
+purposes of determining candidate function and choosing the best
 candidate (see :ref:`Function_Resolution`).

 The actual argument must be a valid lvalue.
 The formal argument can be
-modified within the routine.
+modified within the function.

 .. _The_Ref_Intent: